jian-li1/reddit-search-agent/README.md

 The subreddit submissions and comments can be downloaded from this [torrent](https://academictorrents.com/details/ba051999301b109eab37d16f027b3f49ade2de13) containing the the zstandard files of the submissions and comments from the top 40,000 subreddits from June 2005 to December 2024 (more information can be found [here](https://www.reddit.com/r/pushshift/comments/1itme1k/separate_dump_files_for_the_top_40k_subreddits/)).
 Scripts are provided in this repo to extract the `.zst` files into CSV files, filter out submissions/comments, and embed submissions and insert all messages into a SQLite database.

 ## Retriever
 The retriever holds the vector embeddings of the posts and the SQLite database containing the content and information of every post and comment.
 It uses the embedding model [`jinaai/jina-embeddings-v4`](https://huggingface.co/jinaai/jina-embeddings-v4) and the reranker model [`jinaai/jina-reranker-v3`](https://huggingface.co/jinaai/jina-reranker-v3), both of which are perfect for the information retrieval task of this system.
 When a query is made, the retriever performs a hybrid search (leveraging both similarity search on the vector embeddings and BM25 search on the database) over all the posts, followed by a reranking pass.
-The combination of this retrieval is great at delivering accurate and relevant results to the query.
+The combination of these retrievals is great at delivering accurate and relevant results to the query.

 ## Tools and Functions
 There are three tools in `reddit-retriever.py` that are made available to the LLM: